 The relevance of the curvature restriction on pay adds an important insight into the current understanding of the optimal use of remuneration to control risk-shifting.
 An important reference here, noted above, is Hakenes and Schnabel (2014).
-Analogously to Hakenes and Schnabel (2014), we study a setting in which the bank owner wants to induce the executive to take more risks than socially optimal, in order to profit from the toobig-to-fail guarantee.
+Analogously to Hakenes and Schnabel (2014), we study a setting in which the bank owner wants to induce the executive to take more risks than socially optimal, in order to profit from the too-big-to-fail guarantee.
 The model of Hakenes and Schnabel (2014) has three possible bank value realisations, and the executive's pay is positive only if the highest of these occurs.
 Hakenes and Schnabel (2014) show that societal outcomes can be improved if the pay in this event is bounded above by the regulator.
-The policy inference one might make from this result could be that bankers' pay should be capped; or it could be that pay should not rise too fast in bank value; or one might conclude that optimal policy requires pay to not be too curved in bank value.
-It is not possible to separate these out further in the Hakenes and Schnabel framework.
+The policy inference one might make from this result could be that bankers' pay should be capped; or that it should not rise too fast in bank value; or that it should not be too curved in bank value.
+It is not possible to distinguish these conclusions in the Hakenes and Schnabel framework.
 Our work deepens analysis of the risk-shifting problem by studying a continuous setting in which projects of any real return may exist.
-In this setting, we have shown that a positive slope in pay will align the interests of the bank executive with those of the bank owner and not those of society (Proposition 1), thus a flatter pay policy proposal is not appropriate.
-A regulator might seek to counter the risk-shifting with clawback, but this effect could be easily undermined if bank owners can make the executive pay more convex in market capitalisation (Proposition 5).
+In this setting, we have shown that a positive slope in pay will align the interests of the bank executive with those of the bank owner, but not with those of society (Proposition 1), thus a flatter pay policy proposal is not appropriate.
+A regulator might seek to counter the risk-shifting with clawback, but this effect can be undermined if bank owners can make the executive pay more convex in market capitalisation (Proposition 5).
 Our analysis implies that an appropriate way to understand the literature generated by Hakenes and Schnabel (2014) and our work is that a curvature restriction combined with clawback can be used to deter excessive risk shifting (Proposition 6).
-We turn to the efficacy of bonus caps next.
+We turn to the efficacy of bonus caps, including the implications of stopping bonuses entirely, next.